 Our overall management process is designed to keep portfolio turnover low and trading costs to a minimum, in keeping with our belief that fund investment should be for the long term.
 We will therefore tolerate only small changes to each portfolio’s assets, and annual revisions to the underlying benchmark will also be kept to a minimum, where possible.

-If changes are required, these will be published on the website and in our quarterly investment review.
+If changes are required, these will be published on the website and in our Quarterly Investment Outlook.

 Can the portfolios be used by all investors?

 Yes they can.
 If you are a ‘hands-off’ investor with limited time or financial knowledge, you might choose simply to replicate the ii Model Portfolio within your own investment account.
 For those with more confidence in their own investment expertise, the Model Portfolio can still be useful as a ‘reference portfolio’, helping you to follow a particular strategic asset allocation over time to achieve your ultimate goal, but allowing you to select your own preferred underlying investments.

 First and foremost, you must select the model which is best aligned to your personal financial goal.
 Careful consideration should also be given to the risk attributes of your chosen model, as described in its investment objectives.

 Your next decision is whether to select the active or low-cost version of a given Model Portfolio, depending upon your preference for potential additional returns versus a simple, ‘passive’ solution with the lowest possible explicit cost.

 Please remember – we do not manage your investment portfolio.
 However you choose to use our Model Portfolios, it is important to check in regularly (at least quarterly), to keep abreast of any changes we might have made to model weightings or constituents.
 You will need to place instructions to buy (or sell) investments should you want to keep your portfolio in line with the Model Portfolio.